MagForce: History

 By 2013, sales of the system were poor; one reason for that was that the company had been run with little money, raising only about 11 million euros by 2010, and had scant clinical trial with which to convince oncologists that its system was effective and safe.
 The CEOs, Hoda Tawfik and Christian von Volkmann, re-evaluated the company's strategy, and raised 33.3 million euros, and used about half of that to retire debt.
 In September 2013, American Ben Lipps, who had previously led the DAX-listed Fresenius Medical Care Group, took over as the company's CEO.
 Lipps had played a crucial role in the widespread market adoption of dialysis procedures and was drawn to MagForce by his enthusiasm for innovative technology.
 In an interview with Die Welt, Lipps expressed optimism about MagForce's future, stating the company was" on the path to becoming a successful and highly profitable global player in oncology, with the potential to significantly improve the lives of cancer patients".

 The company established a US subsidiary, which raised around $15M in 2014 to pursue US approval.
 The FOCUS reports in 2018 on the company's US strategy: with the specially founded subsidiary Magforce USA, Inc. is to be granted in the United States for the treatment of prostate cancer, which in the case of greater patient volume for faster refinancing of the research and would cause development costs.
 In 2018, the corresponding approval study was approved by the responsible authority Food and Drug Administration and is currently in the implementation.
 Ben Lipps: “FDA approval was a much greater success than the capital market has so far realized.
 It is important to understand that the FDA was classified as a medical technology product some time ago.
 The FDA requirements for a medical device are significantly less stressful and risky.
 If we can provide our forecast results in the upcoming study, which refers to the treatment of prostate cancer, we will quickly receive the commercial approval.”

-In 2017, MagForce obtained a €35M euro investment from the European Investment Bank under the Juncker Plan, alongside investments from the billionaire Silicon Valley investor, Peter Thiel, hedge fund Moore Capital, and CEO Ben Lipps himself.
-By 2018, MagForce employed around 40 people.
+In 2017, MagForce obtained a €35M euro investment from the European Investment Bank under the Juncker Plan.

 In July 2022, the Management Board, in consultation with the Supervisory Board, began insolvency proceedings.
-The proceedings were officially opened in October 2022.
-Following these proceedings, the company shares lost nearly all their value, leading to a decision to delist from the stock exchange in the same month.